-Assuming you have already installed your pickleball net, here are a few tips on how to maintain it so it will last longer and continue to look great.
+Assuming you are Setting Up a Pickleball Net, here are a few tips on how to maintain it so it will last longer and continue to look great.

 First, if you play outdoors, make sure to take the net down after each use and store it in a dry place.
 If you live in an area with harsh winters, it’s also a good idea to store the net indoors during the off-season.